focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it

 - Test git pull to make sure everything gets updated
+- BUG:
+    - Create a new file (test.jai)
+    - Try to search in there

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load